Your iPad is frozen on a black screen, stuck on the Apple logo, or just dead to the touch, and the force restart everyone swears by does nothing.

 Here's what to do:

-• Open Settings, General, Software Update and install the newest iPadOS 26 build, kept on Wi-Fi and plugged in.
+- Open Settings, General, Software Update and install the newest iPadOS 26 build, kept on Wi-Fi and plugged in.
+If the iPad's Wi-Fi broke after the update, fix that first so the download can run.
 The 26.3 update is the one users credit with a real speed jump.

 Pro tip: If a third-party screen protector is on the iPad, peel it off and test waking the screen.
 One documented iPad Pro M4 black-screen-on-wake case turned out to be the screen protector, not the iPad.